Humberto Leon

 Humberto Leon (born June 7, 1975) is an American fashion designer, retailer and creative director, working in partnership with Carol Lim.
+He is currently the creative director for the Los Angeles based girl group Katseye, aiding in the group's style, image, branding, and fashion.

 Leon and Lim founded the fashion retailer Opening Ceremony in 2002 in Lower Manhattan.
 Further stores followed in New York City, Los Angeles, and Tokyo.
 An Opening Ceremony store opened in 2012 in London, coinciding with the Olympics.

-In 2011, Lim and Leon were announced as creative directors of the French high fashion brand Kenzo, which was founded in 1970 and is part of the LVMH luxury goods conglomerate until their departure in July 2019.
+In 2011, Lim and Leon were announced as creative directors of the French high fashion brand Kenzo, which was founded in 1970 and is part of the LVMH luxury goods conglomerate.
+In July 2019 the pair departed Kenzo.

-Early life
+Life and career

 Born to a Peruvian father and Chinese seamstress mother, Leon grew up in the suburbs of Los Angeles as the youngest in a tight-knit family.

-Early career

 After completing graduation, Leon worked in the corporate sector for a decade, serving as design director at American clothing retailer Gap.
 Consequently, he worked at Burberry, during the start of its renaissance under the administration of Rose Marie Bravo.

-Career

 In early 2001, at age 25, Lim and Leon went on a two-week trip to Hong Kong.
 There, they were inspired to open a store in the United States upon their return.
 Its concept was to bring brands such as Havaianas and Topshop to the United States and to feature emerging American fashion brands such as Proenza Schouler, Alexander Wang, and Rodarte.
 After considering various names (including Airport and Terminal), the two founders finally settled upon Opening Ceremony.
 Leon and Lim went to the New York State Small Business Development Center at SUNY for assistance in refining their business plan and obtaining a business loan, and each contributed $10,000 of their own money towards Opening Ceremony.

 In July 2011, Kenzo parent company LVMH announced the appointment of Humberto Leon as co-co-creative director of the brand.
 Leon and Lim's debut collection was in 2012.
 The first collection was inspired by upstate New York and the painter Ellsworth Kelly.
 Lim and Leon are credited with reinventing the label—which had been in steady decline since Kenzo Takada's departure in 1999—by injecting a youthful exuberance and sensibility into its clothing.
 Their modern approach to design and communications has paved the way for the brand's revival in recent years.

 Leon was a member of the Council of Fashion Designers of America and an advisor to Parsons School of Design.